 On a few occasions when our little group of twenty or thirty foreigners got together in the university guesthouse for a potluck dinner, we listened to an accomplished songwriter and singer of traditional British, European and Appalachian folk songs.
 Here she talks about performing English-language folk songs in China and her experience with traditional Nanguan music, which is also called Nanyin.
-To hear and see performances of this music, click on the link provided at your right labeled “Traditional Music of South China.”

 I was hired by the American Embassy to give concerts.
 In April they gave me a trial run in Shanghai which consisted of three performances.
 I played at the music conservatory, at the Foreign Language Institute and at the American Consulate.
 The last one was the most interesting for me, because I was better prepared and the whole situation was better.
 They invited about fifty people, the top people in Shanghai culture and education and people having something to do with America.
 The concert was held in the living room of the consulate, which is one of the three or four really beautiful rooms in the building.
 They brought in a piano, and I had my guitar and dulcimer.
 I also had a good interpreter.
 I explained each song before I sang it, and they listened to every word.
 It was good to have such a responsive group of people.
 They laughed and joked, and I had about three or four encores.
 Afterwards they had a reception.
 Some of the musicians were really interested in the dulcimer.
 They’d never seen one before.